-- The competition will take place in the Exhibits Hall in the In the North Middlesex Arena on Saturday, August 10th, following the baby show

-- 2. Competition is open to all Applicants.
-Ages 4-8

-- 3. Contestants are expected to:

-- Say their name, age, and what school they attend

-- Say what activities/ hobbies they enjoy,

-- Answer a question about the fair.

-- Dress in 'casual-dressy' attire

-- 4. Please register by August 1, 2024.

-- 5. Winners will be selected by a random draw.
+- The competition will take place in the Exhibits Hall in the In the North Middlesex Arena on Saturday, August 9th, following the baby show - 2.
+Competition is open to all Applicants.
+Ages 4-8 - 3.
+Contestants are expected to: - Say their name, age, and what school they attend - Say what activities/hobbies they enjoy - Answer an impromptu question regarding the fair - Dress in 'casual-dressy' attire - 4.
+Please register by August 1, 2025. - 5.
+Winners will be selected by a random draw.